Reviews You Can Rely On

 Should I Buy This Bike?

-If you're in the market for an aggressive trail bike and you can't justify spending more than $3k, then we feel you should absolutely check out the Ripmo AF NX.
-Until recently, the name Ibis hasn't been synonymous with affordability, but that is likely to change with reasonably priced aluminum-framed (AF) models in their line-up.
-Ibis didn't play any games when they redesigned this trail-smashing 29er.
-The overbuilt aluminum frame is burly with an even more progressive modern geometry (read: longer and slacker) and updated rear suspension kinematics to make it even harder charging than its predecessor.
+An aggressive trail bike doesn't have to cost a fortune; if your budget is less than $3000, rejoice at the value found in the Ripmo AF.
+Ibis doesn't usually come to mind when we think of budget bikes, but their AF frames have flipped the script.
+The stout aluminum frame is burly with progressive modern geometry (read: longer and slacker) and has updated rear suspension kinematics to make it even harder charging than its predecessor.
 This bike has no speed or terrain limits, yet it still maintains a sporty and playful demeanor and is fun to ride on a huge range of trail types and rates of speed.
-It's no lightweight at 34 lbs (size large), yet it climbs much better than you'd expect for its weight and aggressive geometry.
-The component specification is also outstanding for the price, and Ibis nailed the most critical aspects of the build like the quality DVO suspension, wide rims, and beefy tires.
-You get a lot for your money with the Ripmo AF, and this is easily one of the best values for an aggressive trail bike that we've tested.
+A lightweight rig, it is not, at 34 lbs (size large), you'd expect something lethargic, but the Ripmo is anything but.
+The component specification is outstanding for the price; it's easily one of the best values for an aggressive trail bike we've tested.

 ibis ripmo af nx eagle - the ripmo af is a charger, it takes high-speed airs to flat in stride.